-As the economy starts to reopen, gradually, we will see businesses resume, stay-at-home restrictions lifted and workers return to physical workplaces.
+As the economy reopens, we are seeing businesses resume, stay-at-home restrictions lifted and workers return to physical workplaces.

 Planning is essential to protect the health and safety of workers and the public.
 Your plan needs to identify the hazards related to COVID-19 and how you will manage the risks, such as using personal protective equipment (PPE) and physical distancing measures.
-(See Hazards and Risks on our website.)
+See our web page on hazard assessment.
 Follow the orders and guidance issued by the Government of Yukon and the Chief Medical Officer of Health.

 As well, a plan for a safe return to the workplace needs to take account of the psychological well-being of workers.
 Naturally, returning to the workplace will be a source of anxiety: about the health and safety of an individual worker and of those they care about, and about balancing home and work responsibilities.

 Businesses and services not mandated to close under the Civil Emergency Measures Act may operate on the condition that appropriate safety precautions are in place and a COVID-19 Operational Plan is set up.
-More information may be found on the Government of Yukon website: Operating businesses, services and events safely during COVID-19.
+More information may be found on the Government of Yukon website.
+See Operating businesses safely during COVID-19.

-YWCHSB safety officers are available to review your Operational Plan.
-If you wish us to do so, send it to [email protected].
+Our safety officers are available to review your operational plan.
+If you wish us to do so, email it to us.